jonasfroch/jonasfroch.github.io/_pages/about.md

 ## Work in Progress
 1. The Effect of Ramadan on Playing Performance (jointly with Chengyuan He)
+2. Racial Bias in Newspaper Ratings of Professional Soccer Players - Revisited

 ## Collaborations
 I’m always excited to chat about new ideas.
 If you’re interested in collaborating or just want to exchange thoughts, don’t hesitate to get in touch!